Close Alert Banner

 Ontario Shores - Outpatient Complex Psychosis and Consultation Service for ages 18 to 65

-For adults who are diagnosed with a psychotic disorder and the illness persists greater than six months and the individual demonstrates impaired functional ability.
+For adults who are diagnosed with a psychotic disorder and the illness persists greater than six months and the individual may demonstrate impaired functional ability.

 Ontario Shores - Traumatic Stress Clinic For ages 18+